grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 the personal statement/writing prompt for BME is a lot of work to write helpppppp meeee i dunno what to write ... what engineering anecdotes do I have like I dunno

-i watched a turkish romcom yesterday, it was very sweet lol
+i watched a turkish romcom yesterday, it was very sweet lol, probably in my top 30 movies

 # A wise man was once asked:
 # "Who do you value most among people?"